 Only in cases where specifications cannot be developed or when an award cannot be made strictly on specifications or price, a Request for Proposal process is sometimes used.
 Because the RFP process is quite involved and requires various levels of approvals and review, several months must be allowed to arrive at an award determination.

 In either of these cases, Purchasing should be involved as early in the process as possible.
+Submit a COST ticket and your COST representative and purchasing will be in touch.

 EXCEPTIONS TO THE COMPETITIVE PROCESS